 It is no coincidence that the increase in registered funds incorporating private capital is occurring as the universe of public companies ages and shrinks.

 • Registration: These funds must all register with the SEC under the 1940 Act.
-This registration allows access to these private opportunities for accredited investors (some funds are restricted to qualified clients), but maintains the suitability and limitations on the manner of the offering (document tracking and pre-existing relationship constraints apply), similar to private funds.
+This registration allows access to these private opportunities for accredited investors (some funds are restricted to qualified clients), but maintains the suitability and limitations on the manner of the offering, somewhat similar to private funds.

 • Board Oversight: Consistent with all registered funds, each ’40 Act fund is overseen by an independent board designed to represent shareholders’ interests.
 The board reviews the fund’s operations, including adherence to its stated investment objective and investment advisory fees, and is responsible for approving any share repurchases or tender offers.
 It is important to note that during times of market stress or dislocation, the board may decline to make a tender offer if it believes that such an action is not in the best interest of all shareholders (as noted, interval funds are required to meet their minimum stated tender amounts).
 For example, the board may find that to honor the tender offer, the fund would have to sell investments at distressed prices significantly below their true market value, which may not be in the best interests of the overall shareholder base (even if some shareholders wished to sell) and thus the board could decline to allow any tenders during that period.
 While these instances tend to be rare, they highlight the responsibilities of the board towards all shareholders, and not just those looking to tender shares for repurchase in a possible “fire sale” situation.

-• Simplified Tax Reporting: Almost all of the current PE-focused registered funds now elect to be taxed as a Registered Investment Company (RIC) by the IRS, delivering a 1099 form (instead of a K-1), simplifying the reporting and accelerating delivery to the investor to be consistent with other major investment products.
-Ideally, this reduces the number of investor inquiries regarding tax reporting and avoids the sometimes onerous process of waiting for K-1s and incorporating into investors’ IRS tax filings.
+• Simplified Tax Reporting: Almost all of the current PE-focused registered funds now elect to be taxed as a Regulated Investment Company (RIC) by the IRS, delivering a 1099 form (instead of a K-1).
+This simplifies tax reporting and filing for investors in these funds.